2ndquadrant-it/barman-cli/doc/barman-wal-archive.1.md

 # DESCRIPTION

-This script can be used in the `archive_command` of a PostgreSQL server to ship WAL files to a Barman host using the 'put-wal' command.
+This script can be used in the `archive_command` of a PostgreSQL server to ship WAL files to a Barman host using the 'put-wal' command (introduced in Barman 2.6).
 An SSH connection will be opened to the Barman host.
 `barman-wal-archive` allows the integration of Barman in PostgreSQL clusters for better business continuity results.